Minimally Invasive Mitral Valve Repair

 Mitral Valve Repair and Atrial Fibrillation

 Many patients with mitral valve disease have atrial fibrillation, (an abnormal heart rhythm.)
-For these patients, at the time of robotic or minimally invasive mitral valve repair, Cleveland Clinic surgeons perform an ablation (Maze procedure) with the intent of curing the atrial fibrillation.
+For these patients, at the time of mitral valve repair, Cleveland Clinic surgeons perform an ablation (Maze procedure) with the intent of curing the atrial fibrillation.
 In some patients with atrial fibrillation, a sternotomy (standard) approach may provide the best results.

 Previous Mitral Valve Repair with Recurrent Mitral Regurgitation